dollliandra/DollLiaSpellblade/README.md

 * Displacement lets you backflip away from a target as you strike them.

 ## License
-* Code - You are free to this mod's to help write your own mods for Kinky Dungeon, so long as you credit DollLia.
+* Code - You are free to use this mod's to help write your own mods for Kinky Dungeon, so long as you credit DollLia.
 * Sprites - You may NOT use the spritework contained in this mod for any purpose.
 * Audio - The mod samples royalty-free audio, the details of which are listed in Readme.txt.